Leonardo plans to list up to 30% of DRS in New York - sources

 ($1 = 0.8235 euros)

-Reporting by Mike Stone and Francesca Landini; Additional reporting by Arno Schutze and Elisa Anzolin; Writing by Francesca Landini; Editing by Jan Harvey and Jane Merriman
+Reporting by Mike Stone and Francesca Landini; Additional reporting by Arno Schutze, Elisa Anzolin and Stephen Jewkes; Writing by Francesca Landini; Editing by Jan Harvey, Jane Merriman and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.